 While there are multiple criteria to decide what type of content you should be creating, based on your content marketing strategy, certain types of content have their own place in the universe of content marketing and become a smart choice for fulfilling certain marketing objectives.

-This post will look at the who, they why, and how to use infographics to fulfill your content marketing goals.
+This post will look at the who, they why, and how to utilize infographics to fulfill your content marketing goals.

 Some common content marketing goals are driving traffic to your site, SEO, collecting leads, list building, building your brand, building brand authority in your vertical, helping close a sale, etc.

 The goals are usually based on the buyer journey and where content marketing fits into it.
 Infographics are a good content choice in many scenarios in the buyer journey, and marketing goals.

 Fulfill Multiple Content Marketing Goals

 Infographics, by virtue of their diverse uses & flexibility to convey information in a meaningful way, find application in fulfilling most of these content marketing goals.